 - 1. The factual basis for the finding of fraud or intentional misrepresentation of a material fact. - 2.
-Notice that the Claimant may appeal a final determination by the Plan Administrator to rescind

-- 3. A reference to the Plan provision(s) on which Rescission is based; and - 4.
+Notice that the Claimant may appeal a final determination by the Plan Administrator to rescind coverage after the thirty (30) day period. - 3.
+A reference to the Plan provision(s) on which Rescission is based; and - 4.
 A statement that the Claimant is entitled to receive (upon request and at no cost), reasonable access to and copies of all documents and records and other information relevant to the Rescission.